How Much Money Do You Need To Start A Business?

 - Point of sale equipment (cash register, credit card reader, etc.)

-The type of equipment and other materials you need to run your business really depends on your industry—for example, if you’re starting a wedding planner business, you’ll probably just need a computer and office supplies, whereas a trucking company will need commercial vehicles, etc.
+If you’re starting a wedding planner business, you’ll probably just need a computer and office supplies, whereas a trucking company will need commercial vehicles, GPS equipment, etc.

 Office Space & Utilities

-If you need to rent or buy an office space, this will be a significant ongoing expense, and a big startup cost too, as you will need to pay a security deposit, first and last month’s rent, etc. Internet, gas and electricity, a business phone, and data plans will also factor into the infrastructure costs of your office space.
-Most businesses start out as home-based or rent a business space initially, instead of purchasing or building property.
+Internet, gas and electricity, a business phone, and data plans will also factor into the infrastructure costs of your office space.
+Most businesses start out as home-based or rent a business space initially instead of purchasing or building property.

 Inventory

-If you sell a physical product, you need a certain amount of inventory to start out with (and have on-hand on an ongoing basis).
-Retail stores need a certain number of finished products on hand, while food-based businesses such as food trucks, for example, need to stock up on raw ingredients before they can open up shop.
-This, of course, does not apply to information-based businesses, such as consulting businesses or various other service-based businesses.
+Retail stores need a certain number of finished products on hand, while food-based businesses, such as food truck businesses, for example, need to stock up on raw ingredients before they can open up shop.
+This, of course, does not apply to information/service-based businesses, such as consulting businesses.

 Employees